sphinx-contrib/matlabdomain/README.rst

 the config value of ``matlab_src_dir`` to the absolute path instead of adding them to ``sys.path``.
 Currently only one MATLAB path can be specified, but all subfolders in that tree will be searched.
+The encoding of the matlab files can be specified using the config value of ``matlab_src_encoding``.
+By default, the files will be read as utf-8 and parsing errors will be replaced using ? chars.

 For convenience the `primary domain <http://sphinx-doc.org/config.html#confval-primary_domain>`_ can be set to ``mat``.